AdedeNyodero/MastersDissertation_HIVDataAnalysis/README.md

 # MastersDissertation_HIVDataAnalysis_25
 This repository contains code used for my masters dissertation on Quantitative analysis of suspected HIV proviral DNA reads observed from the strand-specific HIV RNA metagenomic libraries.
-This dissertation was conceptualized, writtedn and submitted between May 2025 to July 2025
+This dissertation was conceptualized, written and submitted between May 2025 to July 2025

-The steps of my work that used custon Python code are:
+The steps of my work that used custom Python code are:
 1. Strand-specific BAM Coverage Analysis (Code: LogCoverage_and_Coverage_ratios.py)
+2. Summary of Pacbio read percentages (Code: Summary_of_Pacbio_read_percentages.py)

-The python codes I used for each step of my analysis is documented here for reproducibility
+The python codes I used for each step of my analysis are documented here for reproducibility

 # Step 1: Strand-Specific BAM Coverage Analysis